top of page

 Emotional Connection

 Emotional storytelling is a cornerstone of Japanese advertising.
 Ads that evoke nostalgia, happiness, or empathy resonate more with Japanese viewers.
-This approach aligns with the soft sell technique, which emphasizes creating a positive mood and atmosphere rather than pushing product features directly.
+This approach aligns with the soft sell technique, which emphasises creating a positive mood and atmosphere rather than pushing product features directly.

 Soft Sell vs. Hard Sell Advertising